umaranis/svelte-lexical/docs/decorator-node.md

 # DecoratorNode - Mechanism for plugging in UI framework in Lexical

-DecoratorNode provides a way for UI framworks to plug into lexical.
+DecoratorNode provides a way for UI frameworks to plug into lexical.
 DecoratorNode is the only base class available for extension.

-Here is the order of execution when a decorator node created or changed:
+Here is the order of execution when a decorator node is created or changed:

 1. Reconciler starts
 2. DecoratorNode.createDOM